 Every year in January, Cast of Wonders takes the month off to recharge our batteries, plan the year ahead, and highlight some of our favourite episodes.
 As part of joining the Escape Artists family, this year we’re pulling out all the stops.
 We’re running 10 staff pick episodes over the month, each one hosted by a different member of the Cast of Wonders crew.

-We hope you enjoy artist and founder Barry J. Northern’s favorite story from 2015, A School Story by M. R. James and narrated by Alasdair Stuart.
-The story originally aired August 2, 2015 as Episode 172.
+We hope you enjoy artist and founder Barry J. Northern’s favorite story from 2015, A School Story by M. R. James, and narrated by Alasdair Stuart.
+The story originally aired August 2, 2015 as Cast of Wonders 172.

 by M.R.
 James